-Standardization is crucial for global exchange because it enables interoperability, reduces technical barriers, and enhances trade.
+Standardization is crucial for a thriving economy of global dimension because it enables interoperability, reduces technical barriers, and enhances trade.
 It helps businesses reduce costs, enter global markets, and ensure quality products for consumers.
 It facilitates innovation, minimizes R&D risks, and supports environmental protection.
 Additionally, it allows companies to influence regulations and stay competitive by adapting to market trends.